BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 Prince Imrahil may call a Heroic Move at the start of each Move phase without spending Might; however, Imrahil must always Charge if able to do so.

-**PARTICIPANTS**

-**Good:** Prince Imrahil of Dol Amroth with lance and armored horse; Forlong the Fat; Húrin the Tall, Warden of the Keys with horse; 12 Knights of Dol Amroth with armored horse and lance; 12 Axemen of Lossarnach.

-**Evil:** Gothmog, Lieutenant of Sauron; Gothmog's Enforcer; Morannon Orc Captain with shield; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear; 1 Mordor Troll.

 ![](../media/scenarios/gondor_at_war/the_ride_of_the_fiefdoms.jpg)

 ---

 ## THE GRIEF OF ÉOMER

+**PARTICIPANTS**

+**Good:** Éomer, Marshal of the Riddermark; Prince Imrahil of Dol Amroth with lance and armoured horse; Húrin the Tall, Warden of the Keys with horse; 6 Warriors of Rohan with shield; 12 Knights of Dol Amroth with lance and armoured horse.

+**Evil:** Gothmog, Lieutenant of Sauron; Gothmog's Enforcer; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear; 1 Mordor Troll.

 **LAYOUT**